-A Complainant may file a Formal Complaint of Sexual Harassment against a Respondent by submitting it to the Title IX Coordinator(s) in person, by mail, or by email, by using the contact information listed above.
+A Complainant may file a Formal Complaint of Sexual Harassment against a Respondent by submitting it to the Title IX Coordinator(s) in person, by mail, or by e-mail, by using the contact information listed above.
 A Formal Complaint must be a document or electronic submission that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
 A Formal Complaint must allege Sexual Harassment against a Respondent and request that the College investigate the allegations of Sexual Harassment.
 Complainants who seek to file a Formal Complaint may choose to use the Formal Complaint form, but are not required to do so.
-This form can be found on the Title IX section of the College's website.

-Reporting Sexual Harassment, whether verbally or in writing, to a Responsible Employee (other than the Title IX Coordinators). or anyone other than the Title IX Coordinators, does not constitute a Formal Complaint.
+Reporting Sexual Harassment, whether verbally or in writing, to a Responsible Employee (other than the Title IX Coordinators), or anyone other than the Title IX Coordinators, does not constitute a Formal Complaint.